tmckayus/spark/resource-managers/kubernetes/architecture-docs/submission-client.md

 Similarly to YARN and Standalone mode, it is common for Spark applications to be deployed on Kubernetes through the `spark-submit` process.
-Applications are deployed on Kubernetes via sending YML files to the Kubernetes API server.
+Applications are deployed on Kubernetes via sending YAML files to the Kubernetes API server.
-These YML files declare the structure and behavior of the processes that will be run.
+These YAML files declare the structure and behavior of the processes that will be run.
 However, such a declarative approach to application deployment differs considerably from how Spark applications are deployed via the `spark-submit` API.
 There are contracts provided by `spark-submit` that should work in Kubernetes in a consistent manner to the other cluster managers that `spark-submit` can deploy on.